Mateusz022/Greatest-common-divisor/README.md

 - This greatest-common-divisor calculator is wriiten in c# language

 # Setup
-- To run this project all you have to do is installing visual studio and then copy the code below
+- To run this project all you have to do is installing visual studio and then copy the code

 # Code